 Neglect is the persistent failure to meet a child's basic physical, emotional and/or psychological needs, likely to result in the serious impairment of the child's health or development as well as creating long term difficulties with social functioning, relationships and educational progress.
 Neglect may occur during pregnancy as a result of maternal substance abuse.
 Once a child is born, neglect may involve a parent or carer failing to: provide adequate food, clothing and shelter (including exclusion from home or abandonment); protect a child from physical and emotional harm or danger; ensure adequate supervision (including the use of inadequate care-givers); or ensure access to appropriate medical care or treatment.
-It may also include neglect of, or unresponsiveness to, a child's basic emotional needs.
+It may also include neglect of, or unresponsiveness to, a child's basic emotional needs, and indeed educational neglect.
+The NSPCC has some helpful resources around neglect.